yuliamorozova2022/ft_irc/ref/yulialog.md

 	- when client joins channel, weechat sends MODE channelname, so server replies "not enough params" -> looks like weechat expects cnannel modes for the channel

 	- only +t/-t mode is availiable for channels with "+" prefix

+	-PART works!!! (maybe default message should be nickname instead of empty string?) should test part with several channels